 Personally, I am a big fan of “morning pages”, getting a cup of coffee, sitting down with my A4 notebook and Sailor fountain pen and just let the ink flow onto the page, watching it form words as if by magic.
 I usually don’t revisit these pages for months, if ever.
 That’s not the point, it’s not a diary, it’s just like warming up, like a singer would do scales of “üh ah oh” for the vocal cords before starting to actually sing.

-Anne Lamott does give tips and advice in her book, of which none are new and most ring true and you probably have heard them all before and if not, it doesn’t hurt to hear them again and again and again, like short assignments, use formulas like ABDCE (Action, Background, development, Climax, Ending), use index cards or an app on your phone (I use “Day One”) to jot down ideas, give yourself a daily minimum quota (300 words), have someone to read your draft, know your audience and so forth but most importantly, get out of the way and let the writing happen…
+Anne Lamott does give some advice in her book, of which none are new and you probably have heard them all before and if not, it doesn’t hurt to hear them again, like short assignments, use formulas like ABDCE (Action, Background, Development, Climax, Ending), use index cards or an app on your phone (I use “Day One”) to jot down ideas, give yourself a daily minimum quota (300 words), have someone to read your draft, know your audience and so forth but most importantly, get out of the way and let the writing happen…

 I would say it’s not about the advice as much as it is about her truth and the way she tells it.
 You can enjoy that and in the end it may not help you with your writing but maybe it will help you to regain your buoyancy and that is a good start.